FilmWeek Screenings: ‘Jackie Brown’ -- selected and hosted by Larry Mantle

-Join KPCC In Person on Saturday, Aug.
-26, as Larry Mantle hosts a 20th anniversary screening of Quentin Tarantino’s “Jackie Brown” at the Theatre at Ace Hotel in downtown Los Angeles.
-A conversation with FilmWeek critics Tim Cogshell and Wade Major will follow.
+On Saturday, Aug.
+26, as Larry Mantle hosted a 20th anniversary screening of Quentin Tarantino’s “Jackie Brown” at the Theatre at Ace Hotel in downtown Los Angeles.
+A conversation with FilmWeek critics Tim Cogshell and Wade Major followed.

 “’Jackie Brown’ is a moving character study that features a soulful score evoking Blaxploitation films of the ‘70s.
 Grier starred in several high-profile films of the genre.
 Tarantino’s affection is clear for Grier’s portrayals of characters who overcome difficult circumstances.